peckb1/advent-of-code/README.md

   * Doing the problem manually helped track down the limitations on allowable moves for Dijkstra
 * Day 21
   * By doing the forwards steps one at a time, you have a perfect set of steps for checking your going backwards algorithm
+* Day 25
+  * Continuously building on the assembunny code was nice through the year

+#### 2017

+* Day 07
+ * Building up the tree without going over the list multiple times was a decent experiment

 #### 2021